Quaternion

 3.0

-is equal to a*inv(q)
+4.0The operation a/q is equal to a*inv(q) if a is a scalar.

 The multiplication between quaternions is also defined using the Hamilton product: